rabbitmq/rabbitmq-clusterer/README.md

     to specify which data should survive:

     * `reset` will reset all nodes in the cluster.
-This will apply every time the cluster config is applied (i.e. if you change some other setting in the config, bump the version number, leave the gospel as `reset` and apply the config to any node in your cluster, you will find the entire cluster resets).
-This is
-      deliberate: it allows you to very easily and quickly reset an entire cluster, but in general you'll only occasionally want to set `gospel` to `reset`.
+This will apply *every time the cluster config is changed and applied* (i.e. if you change some other setting in the config, bump the version number, leave the gospel as `reset` and apply the config to any node in your cluster, you will find the entire cluster resets).
+This is deliberate: it allows you to very easily and quickly reset an entire cluster, but in general you'll only occasionally want to set `gospel` to `reset`.

     * `{node, `*nodename*`}` The nodename must appear in the `nodes` tuple.
 The data held by the existing cluster of which *nodename*